eProsima/Fast-DDS-docs/docs/fastddscli/cli/cli.rst

 xml
 ---

 Checks if a given xml profile is well formed, by matching it against a XSD schema.
-If the given xml profile is a folder instead of a file, all xml files contained in the folder will be validated.
+If the given input to the command is a path to a folder instead of a path to a file, all xml files contained in the folder will be validated.

 This validation consists in checking the lack of parameters, values bounds, expected values data types and main profile structure.
 For further information see :ref:`making_xml_profiles`.